 I don’t remember exactly when I heard about DFIR, but I knew that was my end goal.
 I started studying everything I could about cybersecurity and digital forensics.
 In 2016, I got the Security+ certification.
 In 2017 I passed the CySA+ and SSCP exams.
 In 2018, I earned the CCNA Cyber Ops and CEH certifications.
 I also took a few IT classes at a local community college and played around with various DFIR tools in my home lab.
 By the end of 2018, I was getting discouraged.
 I enjoyed learning and studying for the certifications but they didn’t seem to be getting me anywhere.
 I figured it was because I didn’t have a degree.
 I stopped applying for jobs to focus on school.

 I heard great things about WGU and saw that their Cybersecurity and Information Assurance Masters degree program included the Certified Hacking Forensics Investigator (CHFI) certification.
 I decided to finish my degree in Criminal Justice so I could attend WGU.

 I was getting close to final exams for my Criminal Justice degree when I got an email from a recruiter at a temp agency about a DFIR position.
 They saw my resume online.
 I was completely stressed out about finals and almost didn’t go to the interview because I figured it would just be another “no”.

-A week after the interview, I got the call that I WAS HIRED!
+After the interview I was given an assignment to complete.
+A week after that, I got the call that I WAS HIRED!

 I completed my Bachelor’s in Criminal Justice in April of 2019 and graduated with my Master’s in Cybersecurity and Information Assurance in January of 2020.
 I liked that I was able to apply the skills I learned while studying for the CHFI immediately to my new position.